Skip to content

 channel : int or None, optional

-Channel to display from the image (``None`` keeps all channels).
+Channel to display from the image. ``None`` (default) shows every

 labels_component : str, optional